Project Pluto: Tory II-C

 Hot zero-power tests were conducted on 9 and 23 April.
 These involved testing the core under air flow conditions approaching those of a full power run.
 The test plan for the first test called for running air at 800 F at a rate of 600 lb/s for 60 seconds.
 The test was aborted and the shim rods scrammed (shut down the reactor) when vibration exceeded a pre-set level.
 It turned out that the vibration of the core was not the problem: it was the transducers used to measure vibration that were not operating properly.
 Loose connections were repaired, and a second test scheduled.
 This time it was planned to operate successively at 200, 400, 600, 800, 1200 and 1800 lb/s.
 This was done, and there was no vibration.
 The test also qualified the thermocouples used to monitor the core's temperature.

 The next step was to conduct a low power test with 850 F air at 1800 lb/s on 7 May.
 As the air flow was reaching its maximum, shim actuator B2 became noisy and was placed on hold.
 Then, soon after the maximum was reached, actuator A1 detected a loss of air pressure and scrammed.
 Actuators A2 and B1 began moving to compensate for the loss of reactivity.
 A manual scram was then ordered, although in hindsight this was unnecessary.
 The problem with B2 was traced to a faulty wire, and the problem with A1 to a faulty pressure switch.
 Since there were no outstanding problems, the decision was taken to proceed with an intermediate power test on 12 May.
 This test aimed to simulate the conditions of a Mach 2.8 flight at 10000 ft.
 The reactor was taken to critical and the power increased to 750 kW.
 Air flow was then increased to 1260 lb/s at an average temperature of 1995 F. The core reached 2268 F. The test was concluded after an hour and 45 minutes.

 The stage was now set for a full power test on 20 May 1964.
 This would simulate a Mach 2.8 flight on a hot 100 F day at sea level.
 The reactor was started and power raised to 700 kW.
 Air was introduced at 200 lb/s and then raised to 410 lb/s.
 The reactor power was then increased to around 76 MW, at which point the core temperature was 1730 F. All systems were functioning normally, so the airflow was increased to 1663 lb/s and power increased until the core temperature reached 2268 F, at which point the power output was around 461 MW.
 The reactor was run for five minutes, after which a manual scram was initiated, and the airflow reduced to 200 lb/s for two minutes.
 The whole test took about an hour.
-Inspection of the reactor afterwards was done without disassembly.
+Inspection of the reactor afterward was done without disassembly.
 No blockages or anomalies were detected.
 The control rods were all in place, and there was no evidence of damage or corrosion.